✦ Summer 2026 · 5 Days of Hands-On Fun

 Chief Program Officer

-"My mission is to prepare the next generation for a world where technology and creativity go hand-in-hand."
+"My mission is to prepare the next generation for a world where AI is booming"

 Getting Here